 Margaret, Karl, Joshua & Chansonetta (Photograph by Jose Azel / Aurora Photos)

 Margaret Hathaway lives with her family on Ten Apple Farm, a homestead in southern Maine, where they raise dairy goats and poultry, tend a large garden and small orchard, make cheese, and give occasional workshops on basic homesteading skills.
 She is the author of The Year of the Goat, a memoir which chronicles her journey with husband Karl Schatz from New York City, where she was a manager of the Magnolia Bakery, to their home on the farm.
-The couple lives with their two daughters, Charlotte and Beatrice; their dog, Godfrey; and an ever growing group of animals.
-She is also the author of Living With Goats, in bookstores now!
+The couple lives with their three daughters, Charlotte, Beatrice and Sadie; their dog, Godfrey; and an ever growing group of animals.
+She is also the author of Living With Goats, The Food Lovers’ Guide to Maine and The Portland Maine Chef’s Table Cookbook.

 Karl Schatz is the Director of Aurora Photos, an international stock photography agency based in Portland, Maine.
 He is a small-scale farmer and sustainable agriculture advocate.
 His photographic exhibit, American Goat, documents the goat industry in America and has educated thousands about the wonderful and diverse world of goats.
-He is also currently the leader of Portland’s Slow Food Convivium.
+He is also currently the President of the Board or Levey Day School, Portland’s Jewish Day School, where older daughters, Charlotte and Beatrice attend.

-Charlotte “Cha Cha” Schatz came into our lives on June 25, 2006.
+Charlotte “Cha Cha” Schatz came into our lives in June of 2006.
 She took to the farm right away.
 Her first food was squash from the garden and her first word was “goat.”
-Now she likes helping with chores, taking the goats for walks, feeding the chickens, milking the goats, digging in the garden, and eating broccoli straight off the stalk.
-She got to name the new doelings “Toka” and “Tonni” after her two imaginary friends.
-When not outside on the farm, she is a big fan of Angelina Ballerina, and spends much of the day doing her “ballet.”
+Since she could walk, she’s helped with chores, taken the goats for walks, fed the chickens, milked the goats, dug in the garden, and eaten broccoli straight off the stalk.
+When she was three, she got to name the new doelings “Toka” and “Tonni” after her two imaginary friends.
+When not outside on the farm, she can be found doing schoolwork, dancing ballet and tap, writing in her journal, chasing after her little sisters, and making smoothies.

-Beatrice “The Beast” Schatz arrived in our lives on April 29, 2008, and was born a farmer.
+Beatrice “The Beast” Schatz arrived in our lives in April of 2008, and was born a farmer.
 At 3 days old she made her first trip to the Fedco tree sale to pick out the season’s seed potatoes.
 A few weeks later she was assisting her mama deliver the farm’s first baby goats.
-She likes eating raw corn (and everything else), climbing, picking up slugs, digging in the dirt, collecting eggs, and getting alfalfa treats for the goats.
-At 18 months she is already talking in sentences and calling her parents by their first names.
+Since toddlerhood, Bea’s enjoyed eating raw corn (and everything else), climbing, picking up slugs, digging in the dirt, collecting eggs, and getting alfalfa treats for the goats.
+At 18 months she was already talking in sentences and calling her parents by their first names.
+At three and a half she became a big sister.
+At six, she reads, excels at math, can recite the names and characteristics of most dinosaurs, enjoys the macabre, and, despite missing most of her teeth, is thoroughly carnivorous.

 Godfrey has been there since the beginning.
 Before there was a farm, before there were goats, before there were children, there was Godfrey.
 Affectionately referred to as a “Brooklyn Brown,” he was born at the North Shore Animal League on Long Island, and came to live with us in Brooklyn when he was six weeks old.
 He traveled all 40,000 miles with us, and has seen more of this country than most people.
 You can see some of Godfrey’s adventures on the Aurora Photos website.
 He’s great with the goats, great with the kids, and even great with the cat.